Oakland, CA (PRWEB) October 25, 2005

 After Snake Woman, Bellucci wrote The Year of the Rat, a historical novel set in Shanghai.
 "I am in it as a 12-year-old child," she explains.
 The political story behind the Communist encroachment winds through a love affair, murder, and survival.

-Bellucci has published nearly 50 short stories, essays, poems, humor/satire, children's fact and fiction.
-She has won six first-place awards.
+Bellucci has published nearly 60 short stories, essays, poems, humor/satire, children's fact and fiction.
+She has won nine first-place awards and a nomination for the Pushcart Prize.

-Her latest novel is Stone of Heaven, set in America.
+Her latest novel is Stone of Heaven, set in America, and she has two story/essay/poetry collections, Pastiche: Stories and Such, and Farrago: More Stories.